 Mind Your Mind

-Hi, I’m Candiece, the founder of Mind Your Mind.
+Hi!
+I’m Candiece and founder of Mind Your Mind.

-Mind Your Mind was born from a gap I kept seeing: people—especially young people and parents—needed practical, relatable support.
-Not clinical jargon or vague advice, but tools they could use right now.
-In my work and in my own community in regional Victoria, I saw families waiting months for help, navigating systems that felt overwhelming or out of reach.
-So I built something that could meet them where they’re at—with education and support that’s accessible, evidence-based, and grounded in real-world needs.
+Mind Your Mind was born from a gap I kept seeing: people wanting practical and relatable support.
+In my work and in my own community in regional Victoria, you can wait for months on end for professional help, navigating systems that can often feel overwhelming or out of reach.
+I wanted to build something that could people where they’re at—with education and support that’s accessible, evidence-based, and grounded in real-world needs.

-And then came motherhood—and a whole new layer of insight.
+And then came motherhood and with it a whole new layer of insight.

 Nothing really prepared me for the shift that happens when you become a mother.
-The mental load, the identity change, the pressure to “bounce back,” the bursts of rage, and the feelings of loneliness, —it hit hard.
+The identity change, the pressure to “bounce back,” the anger that I didn't know I had, the mental load, and the feelings of loneliness, —it hit like a ton of bricks.
 No one gave me a heads-up on how big the changes really are.
-And I realised: mothering was never meant to be done alone.
-But that’s how so many of us are doing it.
+And then I was reminded of something that is so incredibly important: mothering was never meant to be done alone.
+It’s how so many of us are doing it though and it's hard.

-Through Mothermind, I support mothers navigating the realities of matrescence—the often-ignored transformation that happens when we become mothers.
-I offer mentoring, education, and spaces for mothers to connect honestly, without shame or sugar-coating.
-Because it’s not you that’s broken—it’s the systems and expectations that set us up to fail.
+Through Mothermind, I offer support, guidance, education, and spaces for mothers to connect honestly, without shame or sugar-coating.
+Because it’s not you that’s broken, it’s the systems and expectations that set us up to fail.

-I’m currently training in Motherhood Studies with Dr Sophie Brock and will soon be a certified Motherhood Practitioner.
+I’m a certified Motherhood Practitioner through Dr Sophie Brock's Motherhood Studies practitioner program.
 I bring both lived experience and professional knowledge to this work, with a clear focus: keep it real, keep it useful, and don’t leave mothers behind.

 My Core Values

-Practicality – No fluff, just strategies that work in everyday life.
+Practicality – No BS; just strategies that work in everyday life.

 Compassion – Holding space with care, honesty, and respect.